a-vaserman/Biodiversity-in-National-Parks/README.md

 The first section focuses on importing the datasets, exploring the various data types, and finding the basic statistics for each column in the datasets.
 ## Analyses of Observation & Species Info datasets
 The second section focuses on analyzing the provided datasets using various visualizations to explore the relationships between the variables.
+## Studying Correlations/Patterns
+The third section of the project focuses on the correlation between variables using the Pearson correlation coefficient.
+This section also aims to find out which variables have the strongest relationship with each other, as well as any patterns that may reveal themselves.